lanceman2/quickstream/README.md

 #### other

+- Are block stream buffer promises a declarative thing?
+No, Blocks do not necessarily know how many input and outputs they have until start();
+  buffer sizing can depend on constant parameters which can change until start(), so big NO.
 - quickstream code is written in fairly simple C with very few dependences.
   Currently runtime libraries linked are -lpthread -ldl and -lrt.
 - The API (application programming interface) user sees data structures as